I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_device_funcs_video_0021.md

 A function that sets up a hardware key for a content protection session.

-`pfnCreateContentProtectionSession`
+`pfnContentProtectionSessionGetStatus`

-A function that creates a content protection system.
+A function that gets the status of a content protection session.

-`pfnCreateVideoDecoder`
+`pfnGetDecodeProfileCount`

+A function that gets the decode profile count.

+`pfnGetDecodeFormatCount`

-A function that creates a video decoder.
+A function that gets the decode format count.

-`pfnCreateVideoProcessor`
+`pfnGetBitstreamEncryptionSchemeCount`

-A function that creates a video processor.
+A function that gets the count of bitstream encryption schemes.

 `pfnDecoderTrimAllocations`

 A function that trims decoder allocations.

-`pfnDestroyContentProtectionSession`

-A function that destroys a content protection system.

-`pfnDestroyVideoDecoder`

-A function that destroys a video decoder.

-`pfnDestroyVideoProcessor`

-A function that destroys a video processor.

-`pfnGetBitstreamEncryptionSchemeCount`

-A function that gets the count of bitstream encryption schemes.

-`pfnGetCaps`

-A function that gets video capabilities.

-`pfnGetDecodeFormatCount`

-A function that gets the decode format count.

-`pfnGetDecodeProfileCount`

-A function that gets the decode profile count.

 `pfnProcessorTrimAllocations`